-The AQHA horse has, in so many cases, been bred into such a specialized animal that they only work for that discipline, if they are lucky enough to get through the training process without breaking down or generally failing out.
+The AQHA horse has, in so many cases, been bred into such a specialized animal that they only work for that discipline, IF they work for that discipline, and if they are lucky enough to get through the early riding & training process without breaking down or generally failing out.
 I have never been accused of chasing a discipline with pedigree; that is - just because it is a "cutting horse" or a "reining horse" doesn't mean it can and should only be bred to a horse with a pedigree that is also recognizable only in that particular discipline.
-Most of the time, a horse has weak points that need careful consideration in choosing a mate; horses should not be bred based solely on paper to paper.
-It is our belief that those people with horses so specifically bred - always, eventually, come back to the "old time" breeding to bring back brains, legs, feet, overall structure, etc - whatever it is they are lacking.
+Most of the time, a horse has weak points that need careful consideration in choosing a mate; horses should not be bred based solely on paper to paper, or earnings to earnings.
+It is our belief that those people with horses so specifically bred - always, eventually, come back to the "old time" or "versatility" breeding to bring back brains, legs, feet, overall structure, etc.

 Our horses are used for real, everyday life, work and play.
 Versatility was what the Quarter Horse was built on; and our goal is to breed the best all-around horse that truly can do it all.